hning86/azuremlps/article.md

 This Web Service comes with a default Endpoint.
 But we are not so interested in the default Endpoint that since it cannot be updated.
 What we need to do is to create 10 additional Endpoints, one for each location.
 First, we will set up our PowerShell environment:

 	Import-Module .\AzureMLPS.dll
+	# Assume the default configuration file exists and properly set to point to the valid Workspace.
 	$scoringSvc = Get-AmlWebService | where Name -eq 'Bike Rental Scoring'
 	$trainingSvc = Get-AmlWebService | where Name -eq 'Bike Rental Training'